yochaigal/cairn/wip/vald/setting.md

 - If they hail from **The Cobbles**, use their background or profession, e.g. "Paela Miller."
 - If they hail from **The Fields**, use the first name of their parent (roll another name), e.g. "Leni Lio."
 - If they hail from **The Woods**, use the name of their hometown, e.g. "Faroelel of Sundew Glade."
-- If they hail from **The Marches**, use dashes between names and a title, e.g. "Jar-a-Sif the Mighty."
+- If they hail from **The Marches**, use dashes between the second and third syllables, as well as a title, e.g. "Jar-a-Sif the Mighty."
 - If they hail from **The Roots**, create three names and combine them, e.g. "Lylethor Sorin Tal."